Visual Bloopers

 When Picard shows Lily that they are in space in "Star Trek: First Contact", he points out what can be seen: "Australia, New Guinea, the Solomons."
 But it is more interesting what isn't visible: New Zealand!
 Well, this blooper has been "proven" and "debunked" time and again.
 The reason for the disagreement is that the view of the globe in the movie is not correct in the first place.

 If we try to reconstruct Australia, New Guinea and New Caledonia with correct angles as Picard and Lily can see it, the majority of these land masses end up in the northern hemisphere from their perspective.
 There are additional distortions that can't be compensated for (at least not without distorting the globe itself).
-Anyway, even with all these inaccuracies we should be able to see even a part of New Zealand's South Island, so this seems to confirm that it is a mistake.
+Anyway, even with all these inaccuracies we should be able to see the whole of New Zealand's North Island and a part of South Island, so this seems to confirm that it is a mistake./p>

 Those who seek to debunk the blooper reconstruct the view differently.
 They turn Earth so the coast of Western Australia is at the according edge of the globe as seen in "First Contact".
 But now the land masses end up looking very different from Picard and Lily's perspective.
 For instance, New Caledonia is far "below" Cape York now, the northern tip of Queensland.
 And yes, New Zealand would indeed lie beyond the edge of the frame.